 - Leave ALL other personal belongings that you choose to bring with you in the designated area outside of the testing room.
-Turn off all electronic devices (e.g., cell phones, pagers, etc.) and leave them in the designated area outside the testing room before you check in for the examination.
+Before you check in for an examination, turn off all electronic devices (e.g., cell phones, pagers, etc.) and leave them in the designated area outside the testing room.
 You will not be allowed access to your personal belongings, and will not be permitted to use any communication device at any time during the testing period.
-NABNE testing personnel will ensure that your belongings are secure during the testing period only.

 - Electronic devices, including cell/mobile phones, listening devices (e.g., ear pieces, headphones, etc.), pagers, PDAs, laptop computers, electronic tablets, MP3 players, calculators, digital watches, recording or filming devices, radios, etc.

 - Books, notes, study materials, scratch paper

 - Backpacks, handbags, briefcases, wallets

 - Headwear (e.g., hats, caps, hoods, except those worn for religious purposes)

 - Tissue, writing instruments, erasers, or pencil sharpeners; these will be provided by NABNE.

 You will not be allowed to bring food inside the testing room.
 If you need to eat, take medications, or have access to medical supplies during the testing period, you must leave these items with a proctor at the registration table when you check in for an examination.
 These items must be clearly labeled with your first and last name before you leave them with a proctor.

 - Present your Registration Ticket and current government-issued photo identification to a proctor to gain admittance to each section of the examination.

 - Enter the testing room immediately after you check in for the examination.
 Once you have checked in and have entered the testing room, you will not be allowed to leave without the permission of a proctor.
 You should use the restroom before you check in.